-Each license shall be effective for a period of one year.
-Prior to expiration of the license, the licensee shall update the information produced during the original investigation.
-The Commission shall conduct a review to determine that each licensee continues to meet the standards of Section 23-503.
-If the Commission finds that the licensee continues to meet the standards, it shall renew the licensee for an additional year.
+Each license shall be effective for a period of one year, from the date of issuance.
+Prior to expiration of the license, the licensee shall update the information produced during the original investigation as required by Section 23-504(b).
+The Commission shall conduct a review to determine that each licensee continues to meet the standards of Section 23-503 and shall make its determination within 30 days of receipt of the renewal sheet.
+If the Commission finds that the licensee continues to meet the standards, it shall renew the license for an additional year.
+No license renewal request shall be "tabled" by the Commission.
 Notice of any such renewals shall be forwarded to the National Indian Gaming Commission.